 Gohei Mochi

-Other Popular Delicacies
+Other Popular Foods

 Oiboke Kuzu Jizo

-Karakuri Museum (IMASEN Inuyama Karakuri Museum)
+Karakuri Exhibition Hall (IMASEN Inuyama Karakuri Museum)

 Opening Hours: 9:00 AM - 5:00 PM (last admission at 4:30 PM)